hyades/hyades.github.com/_posts/2013-07-20-Correcting-lots-of-stuff.md

 	Exception Handling
 </h2>
 <p>
 	From above experience I learnt that I had to put exception handlers in my code.
-I had very little knowledge of excption handlers and absolutely no experience.
+I had very little knowledge of exception handlers and absolutely no experience.
 </p>
 <p>
 	Some good links that I found were very useful in the field of exception handling and testing: